storybookjs/ember/docs/contribute/code.md

 Once the test suite finishes, it's time to commit, push and open a pull request against Storybook's `next` (default) branch.
 This branch is where all active development happens and is associated with the latest prerelease version (e.g., `6.3.0-alpha.25`).

 If your contribution focuses on a bugfix and you want it featured in the next stable release, mention it in the pull request description.
-We'll try to get it in if it appears to be non-disruptive and fixes a critical bug.
+We'll try to patch it in if it appears to be non-disruptive and fixes a critical bug.

 #### Useful resources when working with forks